Sindhis: Festivals

-Sindhis are very festive and like to organize festivals to commemorate their culture and heritage, most Sindhi celebrate the Sindhi Culture day which is celebrated regardless of religion to express their love for their culture.
-It is observed with a great zeal.
+Sindhis are very festive and like to organize festivals to commemorate their culture and heritage.
+Most Sindhi celebrate Sindhi Culture day, which is celebrated regardless of religion to express their love for their culture.
+It is observed with great zeal.

-Muslim
+Muslims

-Sindhi Muslims celebrate Islamic festivals such as Eid-ul-Adha and Eid al-Fitr which are celebrated with zeal and enthusiasm.
+Sindhi Muslims celebrate Islamic festivals such as Eid-ul-Adha, Eid al-Fitr and Jaatiyun wari Eid, which are celebrated with zeal and enthusiasm.
 A festival known as Jashn-e-Larkana is also celebrated by Sindhi Muslims.

-Hindu
+Hindus

-Compared to their Muslim counterparts, Hindu festivals are numerous and largely dependent on respective caste many Hindus have festivals based on a certain deity, common festivals include Cheti Chand (Sindhi new-year) Teejri, Thadri, Utraan.
+Compared to their Muslim counterparts, Hindu festivals are numerous and are based on ancient pre-islamic traditions of Sindh.
+Many Hindus have festivals based on a certain deity; common festivals include Cheti Chand (Sindhi new-year) Teejri, Thadri, Utraan.

 Cuisine

-Sindhi cuisine has been influenced by Central Asian, Iranian, Mughal food traditions.
+Sindhi cuisine has been influenced by Central Asian, Iranian, and Mughal food traditions.
 It is mostly a non-vegetarian cuisine, with even Sindhi Hindus widely accepting of meat consumption.
 The daily food in most Sindhi households consists of wheat-based flat-bread (mani/roti) and rice accompanied by two dishes, one gravy and one dry with curd, papad or pickle.
 Freshwater fish and a wide variety of vegetables are usually used in Sindhi cuisine.

 Restaurants specializing in Sindhi cuisine are rare, although it is found at truck stops in rural areas of Sindh province, and in a few restaurants in urban Sindh.

 The arrival of Islam within India influenced the local cuisine to a great degree.
 Since Muslims are forbidden to eat pork or consume alcohol and the Halal dietary guidelines are strictly observed, Muslim Sindhis focus on ingredients such as beef, lamb, chicken, fish, vegetables and traditional fruit and dairy.
 Hindu Sindhi cuisine is almost identical with the difference that beef is omitted.
 The influence of Central Asian, South Asian and Middle Eastern cuisine in Sindhi food is ubiquitous.
 Sindhi cuisine was also found in India, where many Sindhi Hindus migrated following the Partition of India in 1947.
-Before Independence, the State of Sindh was under Bombay Presidency.
+Before Independence, the State of Sindh was under the Bombay Presidency.